With summer upon us, your drycleaning machine’s cooling system will be under greater

 In this case we are transferring the heat from a vapor rich, hot, compressed

-There are three methods of supplying water to the refrigerated condenser
+Three methods of supplying coolant to the refrigerated condenser

 water is then sent